Willson Contreras Preview, Player Props: Cardinals vs. Braves

-Willson Contreras -- with an on-base percentage of .275 in his past 10 games, 73 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals against the Atlanta Braves, with Mike Soroka on the hill, on September 5 at 7:20 PM ET.
+On Wednesday, Willson Contreras (.250 on-base percentage in past 10 games, 95 points below season-long percentage) and the St. Louis Cardinals face the Atlanta Braves, whose starting pitcher will be Spencer Strider.
+First pitch is at 7:20 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Pirates.
+He had a hitless showing in his last game (0-for-4) against the Braves.

 Willson Contreras Game Info & Props vs. the Braves